 Charleston Assisted Living Neglect Attorney Nathan Hughey – ALF Operators Admit Failures

 Assisted Living Communities are often ill prepared to meet the changing needs of their residents.
-I handle NewHLF300x300many assisted living cases, often involving residents who are not appropriate candidates for assisted living.
+I handle many assisted living cases, often involving residents who are not appropriate candidates for assisted living.
 As a South Carolina assisted living abuse lawyer, I have seen time after time when ALF operators fail to comply with state regulations, as well as their own policies and procedures.
 South Carolina assisted living neglect lawyers at Hughey Law Firm can help you with your claim.
 We have resolved assisted living cases in the past ten days for $200,000.00, $150,000.00, and $150,000.00.
 Each involved failures on the part of the assisted living facility.
 We handle South Carolina assisted living wrongful death lawsuits,

 An article, Assisted Living 2.0 from Long Term Living Magazine admits the failures of ALFs, noting many were not built to adapt to residents’ changing needs: